-My two secrets for how to easily decorate your Christmas tree with ribbon for a professional, high-end look along with why you should use ribbon, what kind of ribbon to use, and a step by step tutorial! ⟹
+Inside: My two secrets for how to easily decorate your Christmas tree with ribbon for a professional, high-end look along with why you should use ribbon, what kind of ribbon to use, and a step-by-step tutorial!

-This look can be intimidating for a novice tree decorator but it doesn’t need to be!
-If you’ve never tried it before you should because these two tips will save you a ton of frustration.
-Plus your tree will look lovely!
+This look can be intimidating for a novice tree decorator but it doesn’t need to be.
+If you’ve never tried putting ribbon on your tree before you should!

-You can achieve the same designer look if you just follow these two bits of advice:
+Because you can achieve the same designer look on your own tree if you just follow these two bits of advice.

 Secret #1: Cut the ribbon into pieces.

-It used to take me so much longer to get the ribbon into place where I was happy with it because I was using really long lengths, and if I didn’t like something I had to take the whole thing off and start again.
-The ribbon pieces allow you to easily redirect any loops and target exactly where you want them to be!
+It used to take me so much longer to get the ribbon into place where I was happy with it because I was using really long lengths, or even the entire spool of ribbon.
+And if I didn’t like something, I had to take the whole thing off and start all over again.

 Secret #2: Don’t aim for perfection.